razimantv/mazegenerator/Readme.md

 Maze generator can create rectangular, hexagonal, honeycomb and circular mazes.
-Maze generation can be done using Kruskal's algorithm, depth-first search, breadth-first search or loop-erased random walk.
+Maze generation can be done using Kruskal's algorithm, depth-first search, breadth-first search, loop-erased random walk or Prim's algorithm.
 Mazes can be rendered in svg or png format (using gnuplot as intermediate in the latter case).

 ## Dependencies